Patrick W.

 While searching for a way to take logs on an FPGA (without resorting to the sledgehammer of CORDIC) I stumbled upon Micheal Dunn’s Single-cycle logarithms & antilogs article in EDN.
 His method is a clever extention of the mathematician’s approximation: to take the log (base 10), just count the digits.
 In binary we can get the log (base 2) by “counting the digits” with a priority encoder—which outputs the position of the highest nonzero bit.

 This bit-counting is pretty cheap, and gives us the integer part of the log.
 Next is is the clever bit: we can get the fractional part by left-aligning the input with a barrel shifter (by left shifting the input by the binary not of the integer part) then feeding that into a LUT (???).
-How on earth that works (and besides… what goes in the LUT?) is what I want to analyse here, as it falls quite neatly out of some simple algebra, with a few tricks.
+How on earth that works (and besides… what goes in the LUT?) is what I want to analyse here, as it falls quite neatly out of some algebra.

 (TODO: add diagram here)